MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-waiting-on-dependency.md

 # Code 51 - CM_PROB_WAITING_ON_DEPENDENCY

-This function is reserved for system use.

-The device did not start because it has a dependency on another device that has not started.
+This Device Manager error message indicates that the device did not start because it has a dependency on another device that has not started.

 ## Error Code